rustyeddy/rustyeddy.com/content/notes/vue-frontends.md

 tags: vue
 description: >
-  VueJS is a JavaScript framework that has become immensly popular in recent years for good reason in my humblest of opinions.
-Check it out, what do you think?
+  VueJS is a JavaScript framework that has become immensly popular in recent years for good reason in my humble opinion.
+I am specifically interested in using vue to develop kiosk style dashboards.
 todo:
   - place links to vue resources
   - list what I have accomplished with vue so far